Camp Flytrap Overview

 - Willingness to work outdoors in summer

-- Must be able to attend mandatory camp training in late May/early June
+- Must be able to attend mandatory camp training in early June

 “This is my son’s hands-down favorite summer experience.
 The educators are great and he loves the activities.”